Talesofwing/algorithm-exercise/sort_demo/radix-sort/README.md

 Additionally, special handling is necessary when negative numbers are present.

+The main idea is to start from the least significant digit (units place) and progressively sort the values.

 The algorithm proceeds as follows.

 1. Identify the maximum value in the dataset and calculate its digit length.